 Overnight: Tea House

-There are very often lots of small, pretty birds flitting through the forest in the next section.
-It will take about two hours to reach the village of Bamboo where you will probably have lunch.
-Then you descend down, down, down, past the gigantic land slide, past the thunderous rapids and over the suspension bridge back into Syapru Bensi.
+It’s a pretty walk today down through forest where you may see lots of pretty, small birds flitting through the forest.
+It will take about two hours to reach the village of Bamboo and you will probably have lunch here.
+Then you descend down, down, down, past the gigantic land slide, past the thunderous rapids and over the suspension bridge back into Syabru Besi.
 You will say goodbye to your Nepali porters here.

 Overnight: Tea House